arborchat/protocol/spec/Forest.md

 Sign the contents of the buffer using the key pointed to by `signature_authority`, and use it to create the value of `signature`.

-Concatenate the value of `signature` to the end of the existing buffer, then hash the entire buffer with the algorithm and digest size specified by `id_des` to determine the node's actual Id.
+Concatenate the value of `signature` to the end of the existing buffer, then hash the entire buffer with the algorithm and digest size specified by `id_desc` to determine the node's actual Id.

 ### Identity